Overview

 DarkFi is a layer one Proof-of-Work blockchain that supports anonymous applications.
 It is currently under development.
 This overview will outline a few key terms that help explain DarkFi.

-Blockchain: The DarkFi blockchain is based off Proof of Work RandomX algorithm, paired with Delayed finality.
-Consensus participating nodes, called miners, produce and propose new blocks to the network, extending some fork chain, which once it reaches a finality security threshold, can be appended to canonical by all nodes in the network.
+Blockchain: The DarkFi blockchain is based off Proof of Work RandomX algorithm.
+Consensus participating nodes, called miners, produce and propose new blocks to the network, extending some fork chain, which once it reaches a confirmation security threshold, can be appended to canonical by all nodes in the network.

 Wallet: A wallet is a portal to the DarkFi network.
 It provides the user with the ability to send and receive anonymous darkened tokens.
 Each wallet is a full node and stores a copy of the blockchain.
 All contract execution is done locally on the DarkFi wallet.